keymanapp/keyman/ios/README.md

 the views specific to the Keyman app, while the core functionality is found in KeymanEngine.framework.

 ### Building
-Building Keyman Web is a precursor for compiling KMEI, so verify your system has all the [Minimum Web Compilation Requirements](../web/README.md#minimum-web-compilation-requirements)

 To build Keyman for iOS, please run the build.sh build script within this folder.
 You will need to run with the command-line argument `-no-codesign` or establish alternate code-signing permissions to complete the build for the final app.